andycroll/andycroll.com/_posts/2023/2023-10-16-customize-abbreviate-number_to_human.md

 ## Or…

-…a specific custom helper built on top:
+…use a specific custom-built helper:

 ```ruby
 def number_to_human_short(number)